 Many doctors treat patients in a clinical setting where they have limited face-to-face time with each patient, and then we'll move on to the next person.
-If you have ever taken your child to the pediatrician, then these are the sort of doctors that I am referencing.
+If you have ever taken your child to a pediatrician, these are the sort of doctors I am referencing.
 My general impression is that these doctors have an easier time in terms of day-to-day stress levels than doctors who treat mentally ill patients or doctors who perform surgery.
-There is just a lot more day to day in a moment to moment stress in these roles than a doctor who treats patients over more along gated periods.
+There is just a lot more day-to-day in moment-to-moment stress in these roles than a doctor who treats patients over more along gated periods.

-Medical school students and recent graduates are young enough where their social circle may be centered around their parents.
+Medical school students and recent graduates are young enough to center their social circle around their parents.
 I would be interested to see the correlation between having intact family units in the rates of successful completion of medical school.
 I would wager that people who come from intact families tend to succeed more often than not in medical school than students who come from homes where divorce has occurred.

 This means that if you are facing divorce, you need to surround yourself with people you can trust and that will be there for you when you need them the most.
 On the other hand, if you are a doctor who is trying your best to avoid divorce, then you need to make sure that you are focusing heavily on your marriage while also doing what is necessary to set up a safety net for yourself as far as family, friends and even counselors who are willing to help you sort out any problems in your marriage.

-Another factor that I think plays into physician divorce is the unwillingness to accept that there is a problem, and instead of pushing ahead without considering the impacts on your family.
-In many ways, doctors are like attorneys because they are people whose job it is to solve other people's problems.
-Due to this heavy responsibility, doctors can feel like they don't have an opportunity to ask for help because it is others who are asking for help from them.
+Another factor that I think plays into physician divorce is the unwillingness to accept a problem instead of pushing ahead without considering the impacts on your family.
+In many ways, doctors are like attorneys because they are people whose job is to solve other people's problems.
+Due to this heavy responsibility, doctors can feel like they don't have an opportunity to ask for help because others are asking for help from them.
 I want to emphasize that people are willing to listen and lend a hand if you need help.

 Divorce is not inevitable.
 It seems like for many doctors, and the feeling is that if they grew up around divorce and see their peers getting divorced, merely letting the thought into their minds that a divorce may be on the horizon means that they, 2, will be getting divorced.
 From experience, I can tell you that even people who begin a divorce case can ultimately avoid divorce if they and their spouse are willing to work through their problems and communicate their differences to one another.